 Symptoms of internet addiction are mainly attributable to mental health and prioritization.
 They include:

 Internet addiction affects the physical wellbeing of people, too.
 With internet addicts spending the majority of their day on the computer or phone, physical exercise and lousy posture can become serious problems.
-A recent study by Stanford Medicine concluded that lack of exercise, and not diet, was the leading cause of the rise of obesity in America.
+A recent study by Stanford Medicine concluded that lack of exercise, and not a diet, was the leading cause of the rise of obesity in America.
 Other physical symptoms of internet addiction can include:

-Unlike drug or alcohol addictions where the addiction is identifiable because the person continues ingesting, injecting, sniffing, or smoking a chemical substance, internet addiction is feed by a compulsive behavior that can be more difficult to identify, for both the afflicted and their friends or family.
+Unlike drug or alcohol addictions where the addiction is identifiable because the person continues ingesting, injecting, sniffing, or smoking a chemical substance, internet addiction is feed by compulsive behavior that can be more difficult to identify, for both the afflicted and their friends or family.

 As someone becomes addicted to the internet, the amount of time spent on the internet increases.
 For those unfamiliar with internet addiction, it is analogous to the alcoholic who used to need only three drinks to get drunk, but now the same drinker needs seven or eight drinks to feel the same effects.